HiT-T/Space-Invaders/README.md

 ## About

-Space Invaders is a classic two-dimensional fixed shooter game where the player controls a spaceship, moving it horizontally across the bottom of the screen to fire at descending aliens.
-The objective is to defeat five rows of ten aliens that move horizontally back and forth, advancing towards the bottom of the screen.
-The player earns points by shooting the aliens and loses when all lives are depleted or when aliens reach the bottom of the screen.
+Space Invaders is a classic two-dimensional shooter game where the player controls a spaceship, moving it freely on the screen to fire at descending aliens.
+The objective is to defeat five rows of ten aliens that advance towards the bottom of the screen.
+The player earns points by shooting the aliens and loses when all lives are killed or when aliens reach the bottom of the screen.

 ## Technical Implementation